betsol/gulp-require-tasks/README.md

 [![npm version](https://badge.fury.io/js/gulp-require-tasks.svg)](http://badge.fury.io/js/gulp-require-tasks)

-This convenient module allows you to load *Gulp* tasks from the multiple individual files and directory hierarchy.
+This convenient extension for **Gulp 3** allows you to load tasks from multiple individual files in a directory hierarchy.

+# Deprecation Notice

+> This extension is deprecated and archived!
+Use [Gulp 4][gulp-4] with [Gulp Hub][gulp-hub] instead.
+>
+> PRs are not being accepted.
+Consider creating a fork if you really want it.

 ## Features